helloitsdani/nodecg-twitchie/README.md

 Out of the box, Twitchie will provide you with all of this:

-* User info
+- User info
-* Stream info
+- Stream info
-* Follower notifications
+- Follower notifications
-* Subscriber notifications
+- Subscriber notifications
-* Cheer notifications
+- Cheer notifications
-* Chat and API calls through the [really good twitch and twitch-chat-client libraries](https://github.com/d-fischer/twitch)
+- Chat and API calls through the [really good twurple libraries](https://https://twurple.js.org/)

 ## Compatibility

-Twitchie requires that you use a version of NodeCG greater than *1.6.1*, and a version of node greater than *10.0.0*, because of some compatibility stuff.
+Twitchie requires that you use a version of NodeCG greater than _1.6.1_, and a version of node greater than _10.0.0_, because of some compatibility stuff.

 ## Usage